AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 After defining tenants, setting permissions and access levels for users, and creating clients for programmatic access, you can begin to configure OCS for data collection.
 Data collection allows you to bring data from multiple sources and systems scattered across your organization into a namespace within OCS.

-Tenants may contain data across multiple geographic locations; however, in order to remain compliant with local laws and regulation, a namespace can contain or collect data for a specific region only.

 ### Collection methods

 The type of data, the location of that data, and the way that a particular source sends data all affect how you can collect that data in OCS.
 You can choose the data collection technology that best meets your specific needs.
 These technologies include: